Pultenaea ericifolia

 Pultenaea ericifolia is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
 It is an erect or scrambling shrub with down-curved, cylindrical, grooved leaves and yellow to orange and red flowers.

 Description

 Pultenaea ericifolia is an erect or scrambling shrub that typically grows to a height of 0.3–1.0 m and has glabrous stems.
 The leaves are cylindrical and curved strongly downwards with one or two grooves along the lower surface, 4.5–14 mm long and 0.5–1.3 mm wide with stipules about 2 mm long at the base.
 The flowers are yellow to orange and red, and sessile with hairy sepals 6.0–7.5 mm long.
-The are bracteoles at the base of the sepals.
+There are bracteoles at the base of the sepals.
 The standard petal yellow to orange with a red base and 9–11 mm long, the wings 8.5–9.6 mm long and the keel 7–10 mm long.
 Flowering occurs from September to October and the fruit is a pod.